Mizumi/gh6-narwhal/README.md

 - Run the web server from the root directory of the project by invoking `java -jar device-server/target/gh6.jar`.

 ## Legal ##
-This project is licensed underneath the BSD License; please find a brief copy and more details within our LICENSE.txt.
+This project is licensed underneath the Apache License V2; please find a brief copy and more details within our LICENSE.txt.

 ***The Alicorn Logo is Copyright (c) 2015 - 2016 Brandon Sanders, All Rights Reserved.***
 ***The Alicorn Logo may not be used, in any form, without prior written permission from Brandon Sanders.***